wiiznokes/LibreFanControl/DEV.md

 when we save a configuration, we notify the service with settingsAndConfChange()

-The service is responsible to calculate his values, and the app is also responsible to calculate his values (yes, i know this i bad, but as i said, this app is bad).
+The service is responsible to calculate his values, and the app is also responsible to calculate his values (yes, i know this i bad).

 well, if you make it this far, thank you.
-But otherwise, the app is not that bad xD